Interesting books and movies

 Animal Farm by George Orwell.
 Social commentary

 The Bible - rather than read the entire thing, you might find a kid's version which recounts the most popular stories from both Testaments.
 The King James translation isn't very accurate, but is poetic and the most-quoted.
 Different translations preserve the meaning better.
+My preferred translation for the Old Testament is The Living Torah (translated by Aryeh Kaplan), which is translated for accuracy (not poetry) and has lots of explanatory footnotes.
+I can also recommend Asimov's Guide to the Bible written by the noted Boston University professor, polymath, and science fiction novelist.

 Brave New World by Aldous Huxley.
 Dystopia